The sweet taste of spring never tasted so good! This Meyer lemon angel food cake is perfect to serve for your spring garden party.

 - 1 teaspoon vanilla

-- Using a stand mixer, place eggs, water, lemon juice, cream of tartar and vanilla into the mixing bowl with a whisk attachment and beat on medium low until bubbly then increase the speed to medium.
-As the eggs get foamy gradually add in ¾ cup sugar.
+- Using a stand mixer, place eggs, water, lemon juice, cream of tartar, and vanilla into the mixing bowl with a whisk attachment and beat on medium low until bubbly then increase the speed to medium.
+As the eggs get foamy gradually add in the remaining 3/4 cup sugar.
 Just add a tablespoon at a time and go slowly.
 Continue to whip until soft peaks form.

-- Remove the bowl from the mixer and sift a fine layer (about a ¼ cup) of flour over the egg whites.
-With a large spatula, fold in the flour and sift in another ¼ cup of flour.
+- Remove the bowl from the mixer and sift a fine layer (about a 1/4 cup) of the flour mixture over the egg whites.
+With a large spatula, fold in the flour and sift in another 1/4 cup of flour.
 Take your time folding.
-It's important to maintain as much of the air in the egg whites as possible.
+It’s important to maintain as much of the air in the egg whites as possible.

 - Cool upside down for 90 minutes on the neck of a bottle or propped up on a few cups.